dc-thompson/Coding-for-surgeons/README.md

 ---

-**This Repository:** A quick guide + working example that gets surgeons analysing data in hours, not weeks.
+**This Repository:** A quick guide + working example for data analysis using a vibe-coding strategy

 ---